GiliKing/laravel-9-books-api-with-sanctum/README.md

             "created_at": "2022-09-11T01:51:31.000000Z",
             "updated_at": "2022-09-11T01:51:31.000000Z"
         },
-        "token": "token generated"
+        "token": "this is your authorization bearer token" }
 }
-}

 ### Public Endpoints
 ##  Books Endpoints
-#  all Book listings from old new to
+#  all Book listings from old to New

+<p style="color: yellow;">The Method is GET</p>

 https://larabooksok.herokuapp.com/api/books/all